 Alexander Hall is located on the Princeton Campus behind Nassau Presbyterian Church at 61 Nassau Street.
 Please note that a GPS system will not find the venue.
 The hall seats roughly 900 and has excellent acoustics, as well as sight lines from almost every seat.
 An overview of the history and architecture of the hall can be found here.

+And a 360-degree panorama of the hall can be found here.
 Richardson Auditorium in accessible to patrons with disabilities.
 Space for wheelchair seating is available upon request.
 Please call the Concert Office for more information at 609-258-2800.

 All concerts take place in Richardson Auditorium in Alexander Hall, unless otherwise noted.